eapowertools-archive/SalesforceReportsConnector/README.md

 ### Limitations

 1. The Salesforce API limits the amount of rows to be fetched to 2000 rows.
-This means you can only load 2000 per report beacuse of a Salesforce limitation.
+This means you can only load 2000 rows per report beacuse of a Salesforce limitation.

+1. You currently cannot send filters/limiters from the Qlik Sense Load Script Editor window.
+It will try to fetch the whole report regardless of columns selected and filters that may have been appended.